OpenUserJS/OpenUserJS.org/views/includes/documents/Violentmonkey-for-Chromium.md

-## Violentmonkey for Opera
+## Violentmonkey for Chromium

 ![Violentmonkey icon][violentmonkeyIcon]

-Violentmonkey is a userscript manager for the [Opera][opera], [Chrome][chrome], [Chromium][chromium], [Firefox][firefox] web browser, written by [gera2ld][gera2ld].
+Violentmonkey is a userscript manager for the [Chrome][chrome], [Chromium][chromium], [Firefox][firefox], [Opera][opera] web browser, written by [gera2ld][gera2ld].

 ### Installing Violentmonkey

-To get userscripts going with the desktop version of Violentmonkey, first you have to install the [Opera Add-on for Installing Chrome Extensions][operaAddons] and then install the extension from the [Chrome Web Store][gooChromeWebStoreViolentmonkey].
-This should automatically give you the correct version of Violentmonkey for your version of Opera, but for older versions, you might need to get a compatible extension from [the violentmonkey-oex releases][violentmonkeyOexReleases].
+To get userscripts going with the desktop version of Violentmonkey, first you have to install it from the [Chrome Add-ons website][chromeAddons].

-![Screenshot of Violentmonkey page in Opera Add-ons website][operaAddonsScreenshot1]
+![Screenshot of Violentmonkey page in Chromium Add-ons website][chromeAddonsScreenshot1]

-From the Installing Chrome Extensions page in the Opera Add-ons website, click the green "+ Add to Opera" button to install the "middleware".
-Then on the Violentmonkey page in the Chrome Web Store, click the green "+ ADD TO OPERA" button to install the extension.
-After a few confirmation boxes appear and Violentmonkey has finished installing, you should see a pop-up confirming that Violentmonkey has been added to Opera.
-This should point to a new Violentmonkey icon at the top of the Opera window, next to the address bar.
+From the Violentmonkey page in the Chromium Add-ons website, click the green "Add to Chromium" button to install the extension.
+Once Violentmonkey has finished installing, you should see a pop-up confirming that Violentmonkey has been added to Chromium.
+This should point to a new Violentmonkey icon at the top of the Chromium window, next to the address bar.

 ### Installing Userscripts